mockingbirdconsulting/ttn-pkt-fwd-resin-setup/README.md

    ```bash
    git remote add resin youraccount@git.resin.io:youraccount/yourapplication.git
    ```

+3. Add your SSH public key to the list at https://dashboard.resin.io/preferences/sshkeys.
+You may need to search the internet how to create a SSH key on your operating system, where to find it afterwards, copy the content, and paste the content to the resin.io console.

-3. Type the following commands into terminal to "push" the TTN files up to resin.io:
+4. Type the following commands into your terminal to "push" the TTN files up to resin.io:

    ```bash
    git add .